aniket-dev30/News-pulse/README.md

 2. **Dynamic corpus filtering** — words appearing in more than 15% of all articles in a given run are also excluded.
 This catches day-specific high-frequency terms (e.g. "world" and "cup" during World Cup coverage) that a static stop-word list can't predict.

 3. **Pairwise overlap** — every pair of articles is compared by the size of their keyword intersection.
-If two articles share 4 or more significant words, they are considered related.
+If two articles share enough significant words (see threshold below), they are considered related.

-4. **Union-find grouping** — a union-find (disjoint set) data structure transitively merges groups: if A overlaps B and B overlaps C, all three end up in the same cluster, even if A and C share fewer than 4 words directly.
+4. **Union-find grouping** — a union-find (disjoint set) data structure transitively merges groups: if A overlaps B and B overlaps C, all three end up in the same cluster, even if A and C share fewer words directly.

 5. **Cluster labelling** — each cluster is labelled using its top 3 keywords, scored by frequency within the cluster weighted against rarity across the full corpus.
-This avoids generic labels and produces specific ones like "Venezuela, Earthquakes, Quakes" instead of "World, News, People".
+This avoids generic labels and produces specific ones like "Venezuela, Earthquakes, Survivors" instead of "World, News, People".

 ### Why this approach

-It requires no external ML dependencies, runs fast on small corpora (~100 articles), is fully explainable, and produces coherent clusters on real news data.
+It requires no external ML dependencies, runs fast, is fully explainable, and produces coherent clusters on real news data.
 A production system might use TF-IDF vectors + cosine similarity or sentence embeddings, but keyword-overlap is a legitimate starting point used in real systems.

 ### Threshold choice

-`OVERLAP_THRESHOLD = 4` was chosen empirically.
-At threshold=3, unrelated stories were occasionally merged via shared generic words (e.g. "King Charles" and "Supreme Court" both containing "court" and common political terms).
-Raising to 4 eliminated the observed false merges while keeping genuine multi-article story clusters intact.
+`OVERLAP_THRESHOLD = 6` was reached through iterative tuning as the dataset grew across repeated scraper runs:

+- **Started at 3** — worked on a small (~77 article) corpus, but caused a false merge via transitive chaining (article A shares 3 words with B, B shares 3 *different* words with C, so A and C end up clustered together despite sharing nothing directly).
+- **Raised to 4** — fixed that, but once the corpus grew past ~140 articles from repeated runs, incidental 4-word overlaps between unrelated articles became common just by chance, producing a new 12-article mega-cluster mixing Supreme Court rulings with Venezuela earthquake coverage.
+- **Raised to 5** — improved but didn't fully separate them.
+Investigating revealed the actual bridge: an NPR "morning brief" headline literally combined both stories in one sentence ("Rescuers scramble to find Venezuela earthquake survivors.
+And, SCOTUS rules on asylum") — a single article mentioning both topics was enough to link them transitively.
+- **Raised to 6** — finally separates both stories cleanly, even with the bridging headline present, without breaking the real multi-article clusters (which share far more than 6 words).

+The takeaway: the right threshold isn't fixed — it depends on corpus size and is especially sensitive to multi-topic digest headlines, which a low fixed threshold is particularly vulnerable to.

 ### Known limitation

-**Transitive false-merging** — union-find merges clusters transitively, which can occasionally chain unrelated stories together through intermediate articles that happen to share different subsets of words with each group.
-For example, a sports article and a politics article might both share words with a third "neutral" article, ending up in one cluster despite covering different topics.
+**Transitive false-merging** — union-find merges clusters transitively, which can still occasionally chain unrelated stories together through an intermediate article that shares different subsets of words with each group — combined/digest headlines mentioning multiple stories in one sentence are a particularly sharp edge case for this.

 This is an inherent tradeoff of the union-find approach.
-It can be mitigated by raising the threshold (done) or eliminated entirely by switching to non-transitive overlap checking (comparing each candidate article against the cluster centroid rather than any member).
+It can be mitigated by raising the threshold (done) or eliminated entirely by switching to non-transitive overlap checking (requiring every pair of articles within a cluster to overlap directly, rather than just transitively through a chain).
 Given more time, this would be the first algorithmic improvement.

 ---